 With the days getting shorter and the nights getting darker, it’s only natural to spend more time inside your home and less time in the garden.
-But before winter takes hold and we’re plunged into darkness, it’s worthwhile carrying out some checks on your garden and outdoor areas to make sure they’re safe and secure.
+But before winter takes hold and we’re plunged into darkness, it’s worthwhile carrying out some outdoor security checks on your garden and surrounding areas to make sure they’re safe and secure.

 Lock it up